finagolfin/swift-android-sdk/README.md

 The CI now builds with both the latest LTS NDK 26 and the last LTS NDK 25c.
-Now that Swift 5.9 supports [the new experimental SDK bundle format](https://github.com/apple/swift-evolution/blob/main/proposals/0387-cross-compilation-destinations.md), I plan to distribute an Android SDK bundle for NDK 26 sometime this month.
+Now that Swift 5.9 supports [the new experimental SDK bundle format](https://github.com/apple/swift-evolution/blob/main/proposals/0387-cross-compilation-destinations.md), I plan to distribute an Android SDK bundle for NDK 26 at some point.

 If you cannot build against NDK 26 and the Swift 5.9.2 SDK because of the newly added nullability annotations, use the previous NDK 25c and Swift 5.9 SDK instead,